nyplex/Simon-game/readme.md

 <h1 align="center">Features</h1>

 In terms of features, the website uses tailswindCSS.
-This CSS framework, gives me the opurtinity to write less CSS code and a better organisations of the differents classes.
-With tailwindCSS, I also used PostCSS which I use for auto prefixer functionality.
+This CSS framework, gives me the opportunity to write less CSS code and a better organisation of the differents classes.
+With tailwindCSS, I also used PostCSS which I use for the auto prefixer functionality.

 Regarding JavsScript, I have used jQuery and I wrote my code using javaScript ES6.
 In order to use ES6, I have installed webpack.
 Webpack will then buddle all my different JS files + jQuery into a main index.js file.